 How it works:

-Station 1: kettlebell swings.
-Station 2: box jumps.
-Station 3: mobility stretches.
-Station 4: resistance band pulls.
+Station 1: kettlebell swings, Station 2: box jumps, Station 3: mobility stretches and Station 4: resistance band pulls.
 Rotate every 90 seconds.

 Trainer checklist:

-As a personal trainer, your small group sessions need structure, variety, and progression.
+Small group training ideas work best when they’re structured, varied and built for progression.
 By rotating through these small group training ideas, you’ll keep classes exciting, clients motivated, and your programmes scalable.

 Want an easier way to design and deliver group workouts?
 My PT Hub helps you create, schedule, and track every session in one place, so you can spend less time on admin and more time coaching.
 Start your free trial today.